teltploek/DetErOsDerSnakker/README.md

       npm install

-(I guess it goes without saying that Node.js is a dependency for running this.)
+(I guess it goes without saying that Node.js is a dependency for running this.
+You also need to have a local MongoDB instance running on your system)

 When you've done npm install then run